daniekpo/daniekpo.github.io/_pages/about.md

 ### News

 #### [August 2021]
-I just finisehd a great internship at Carnegie Mellon University.
+I just concluded a great internship at Carnegie Mellon University.
 I had a lot of fun and will continue working on my research project through Fall of 2021.

 #### [June 2021]
 I started my internship at Carnigie Mellon University as part of their Robotics Institute Summer Scholar (RISS) program.
 I'm working with [Abhinav Gubta](https://www.ri.cmu.edu/ri-faculty/abhinav-gupta/) and Senthil Purushwalkam.